Last Updated: February 25, 2026

 Most web browsers allow you to control cookies through their settings.
 You can typically delete or reject cookies.
 However, if you delete or reject cookies, some features of our website may not function properly.

-Our website may contain links to third-party websites and services.
-This Privacy Policy does not apply to those websites or services.
+Our website may contain links to or integrations with third-party websites, tools or services that are not operated or controlled by Promissory.
+This Privacy Policy does not apply to those websites or services and we are not responsible for their content, practices or privacy policies.
 We encourage you to review the privacy policies of any third-party websites or services before providing any information to them.

 We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date at the top.
-For significant changes, we will provide additional notice, such as an email notification.
-Your continued use of our services after such changes constitutes your acknowledgment of the modified Privacy Policy.
+When we do, we will post the updated version on this page and revise the "Last Updated" date at the top.
+If we make material changes, we may also provide additional notice, such as by email or through the Services.
+Your continued use of the Site or Services immediately after such changes to this Privacy Policy constitutes your acknowledgment of the modified Privacy Policy.

 11.1 Tax Information Handling

-• We maintain appropriate administrative, technical, and physical safeguards to protect tax information
+- Maintain appropriate administrative, technical, and physical safeguards to protect taxpayer data

-• We do not disclose tax information to third parties except as permitted by law or with your consent
+- Do not disclose taxpayer information to third parties except as permitted by law, contract, or with your consent

-• We retain tax records in accordance with IRS requirements (generally for 3 years from the filing date)
+- Retain tax-related records in accordance with IRS requirements, generally for at least 3 years from the filing date

-• All information contained in the trust documents is subject to this Privacy Policy
+- Information contained in the trust documents is treated as personal information under this Privacy Policy

-• Trust documents may be shared with the trust custody partner (e.g., Crawford Trust Company)
+- Trust documents may be shared with authorized third parties as necessary to deliver the services, including trust custody partners (e.g., Crawford Trust Company)

-• Access to trust documents is limited to authorized personnel and service providers
+- Access to trust documents is limited to authorized personnel and service providers with a need to know

-• You maintain ownership rights to the content of your trust documents as specified in our Terms and Conditions
+- You retain ownership of your trust documents, as specified in our Terms and Conditions

 If you have any questions, concerns, or requests regarding this Privacy Policy or our privacy practices, please contact us at: